albigator/Political-Tweet-Analysis/README.md

 Final Report file: ProjectFinalReport.pdf

-All code included in this zip
+All code included in notebooks